hpdobrica/digital-garden-public/{The Mind Illuminated.md

 - stage eight: mental pliancy and pacifying the senses
 	- physical pain and discomfort still limit how long you can sit
 	- goal of this stage is pacification of the senses and arising of meditative joy
-	- mastery is ability to sit for hours without dulness distraction or physical discomfort
+	- mastery is ability to sit for hours without dullness distraction or physical discomfort
 - stage nine: mental and physical pliancy and calming the intensity of meditative joy
 	- goal of this stage is maturation of meditative joy into tranquility and equanimity
 	- mastery is consistently evoking tranquility and equanimity